hack3rs.ca network-security

 Suggested starting block: Focused Follow-Up

-4. Reconstruct timelines for suspicious outbound traffic or potential exfiltration attempts.
+4. Reconstruct timelines for suspicious outbound connections and potential data exfiltration attempts.

 Suggested starting block: Capture And Scope